THz technology – Basics

 Terahertz quality control

-Non-destructive analysis (NDT) of the internal structure of objects (quality control of products).
-THz cameras enable to visualize the contents of sealed packages or food products under various enclosures.
+Non-destructive analysis (NDT) of internal structure of objects (quality control of products).
+THz cameras enable to visualize contents of sealed packages or food products under various enclosures.

 Terahertz imaging security

 Security systems for people screening and luggage scanning.
-Here the emphasis is primarily made on one feature that unlike X-ray, THz radiation is not detrimental to human body.
-THz scanners allow remote detection of metallic, plastic, ceramic and other object concealed under clothes — at a distance of a few meters.
+Here the emphasis is primarily made on the fact that unlike X-ray, THz radiation is not detrimental to human body.
+THz scanners allow remote detection of metallic, plastic, ceramic and other objects concealed under clothes — at a distance of several meters.

 Terahertz wireless communication

-Building high-frequency wireless telecommunication systems of new generation (up to 100 Gbit/sec).
-This application holds high promise for high-speed information transmission between electronic devices; building wireless local area networks (WLAN) and wireless personal area networks (WPAN) of new generation, as well as creating entirely secured dedicated channels of wireless communication.
+Building a new generation of high-frequency wireless telecommunication systems (up to 100 Gbit/sec).
+This application holds much promise for high-speed information transmission between electronic devices; building wireless local area networks (WLAN) and wireless personal area networks (WPAN) of new generation, as well as creating entirely secured dedicated channels of wireless communication.

 Terahertz imaging in medicine

-THz tomography in medicine allows to conduct analysis of the upper layers of a human body — skin, vessels, joints and muscles.
+THz tomography in medicine allows conducting analysis of the upper layers of a human body — skin, vessels, joints and muscles.
 There are known successful applications of THz tomography for detecting skin and breast cancers at early stages.
-Capability of visualizing current conditions of wounds under gypsum/bandage layers also represents high interest.
+Most interesting is also the capability of visualizing current conditions of wounds under gypsum/bandage layers.

-Scientific applications of THz radiation include spectroscopy of long-wavelength lattice vibrations of crystals, bending vibrations of molecules.
-Frequencies of soft modes in ferroelectric materials and frequencies matching the energy of apertures in superconductors are also “residing” within THz range.
+The scientific applications of THz radiation include spectroscopy of long-wavelength lattice vibrations of crystals, bending vibrations of molecules.
+Frequencies of soft modes in ferroelectric materials and frequencies matching the energy of apertures in superconductors are also «residing» within the THz range.
 Terahertz frequency range is convenient for creation and study of meta-materials and plasmonic effects.

 There are two application fields that stand out from the rest and can already boast to have employed terahertz systems in world practice.
-The first field includes high speed conveyor systems of THz imaging for postal office needs (envelopes, packages, parcels etc.)
+The first field includes high speed conveyor Thz imaging systems for postal office screening (envelopes, packages, parcels, etc.)

-The second area includes identification of chemical substances based on their characteristic features of their terahertz spectrum in portable Raman spectrometers.
+The other area includes identification of chemical substances based on their characteristic features of their terahertz spectrum acquired by portable Raman spectrometers.